wirwolf/MongoYii-Port-for-Kohana-3.4/Mongo/readme.md

 		));
 	}

-As you will notice the `_criteria` variable within the EMongoDocument which would normally be a `EMongoCriteria` object is actually completely array based.
+As you will notice the `_criteria` variable within the \Mongo\Document which would normally be a `\Mongo\Criteria` object is actually completely array based.

 This applies to all scope actions; they are all array based.

-To help you in not having the `EMongoCriteria` object the `EMongoDocument` provides a helper function for merging criteria objects called `mergeCriteria`.
+To help you in not having the `\Mongo\Criteria` object the `\Mongo\Document` provides a helper function for merging criteria objects called `mergeCriteria`.
 Using this function will have no impact on the model itself and merely merges criteria to be returned.
 As an example of using the `mergeCriteria` function:

 	function someScope(){